GLOBAL EDUCATION CENTER

 School Assembly Performances

 Performing artists from a wide range of cultures are available for in-school performances.
 Most performances range from forty-five minutes to one hour and have an interactive component.
-Consult our directory of artists.
-Most popular assemblies are:
+A few of our performances are available virtually as pre-recorded assemblies.

 One World, Many Journeys brings an ensemble of artists from diverse cultures that will engage students in rhythmic travels that showcase the commonalities we all share as we trace our journeys and those of our ancestors.
 We begin in The Motherland, the continent of Africa.
 We call Africa our Mother because it is believed that most of our stories begin here.
 On this journey, we will trace two migration patterns: North from Africa into Asia and Europe and West from Africa to The Americas.
 The production will underscore the commonalities of traditions from the African diaspora, The Americas, and Asia.
 Students will experience the strength of belonging to one beautiful global family as we travel the world during this program, taking note of the commonalities: the patterns and colors, the shells and trade beads; the rhythms and rhymes, the very essence of Life and her stories.